In order to apply for an LCC grant, applicants must

 applicants must submit completed applications by the statewide

-In years when October 15 falls on a Sunday, the statewide
+In years when October 15 falls on a weekend or holiday, the statewide

 deadline is the Monday immediately following October

 may apply to the LCC Program for projects, operating support,